dsccommunity/dsccommunity.org/content/styleguidelines/_index.en.md

 bgcolor: '#00CC6A'
 ---

-In this section we describe what's the current state of the guidelines and best practices to create a **High Quality Resource Module**.
+In this section we describe the current state of the guidelines and best practices to create a **High Quality Resource Module**.

 See the following sections for more details, and if you need more guidance